Jogasaki Coast 城ヶ崎海岸

 Gorgeous natural beauty and views of the Pacific along the Jogasaki Coast

-The Jogasaki Coast offers nine kilometers of spectacular coastline accessible by an easy hiking trail.
+The Jogasaki Coast offers nine kilometers of spectacular coastline accessible by various walking trails, such as the Picnical Course and Nature Study Trail.
 It's a quiet place full of natural beauty that offers incredible views of the Pacific Ocean.

 How to Get There

-The Jogasaki Coast is accessible by bus and a short walk from several train stations.
+The Jogasaki Coast is accessible by bus and walkable from the station.

 From Tokyo, take the shinkansen to Atami.
 From there, change to the Izu Kyuko Line and travel 50 minutes south to Izu Kogen Station.

-From there, an hourly bus runs to Izu Kaiyo Koen (about 10 minutes) where the path begins and heads north along the coast.
+From there, an hourly bus runs to Izu Kaiyo Koen (about 10 minutes) where the Picnical Course begins and heads north along the coast.

-It is also possible to walk from Jogasaki Kaigan Station or Futo Station, depending on whether you want to do the course north to south or vice versa.
+It is also possible to walk from Jogasaki Kaigan Station, depending on whether you want to do the course north to south or vice versa.

 Formed by a volcanic eruption some 4,000 years ago